208, 208W. Peoples of South Asia. 3 hr.; 3 cr.

 246, 246W.
 Archaeology of the Near East.
 3 hr.; 3 cr.

-Prereq.: Six credits in social science or sophomore standing.
+Prereq.: Six credits in social science or sophomore standing; for 246W, English 110 is an additional prerequisite.

 The Near East is considered the locus of many of the world’s most significant sociocultural “firsts,” including the origins of agriculture, the earliest cities, the earliest writing system, and some of the world’s oldest empires.
 This course reviews the archaeology of the Near East from the Mesolithic (ca. 18,000 BC) to the aftermath of the Bronze Age (ca. 1000 BC) and discusses current academic debates over some of the sociocultural “firsts” attributed to it.
 In addition, we will look at the history of archaeology in the region and consider its political context in the past and present.